Are High IQ People More Successful?

 Characteristics of High IQ People

 Highly intelligent people are sometimes easy to recognize, but it is essential to remember that each individual is unique.
 Intelligence is about more than just IQ, and includes characteristics like flexibility, curiosity, and emotional understanding.
-A few characteristics that intelligent people may share include:

-• Adaptability: High IQ people are flexible and willing to try new things and explore different ways of approaching a problem.
+• Adaptability: High-IQ people are flexible and willing to try new things and explore different ways of approaching a problem.

 • Curiosity: Highly intelligent People are curious about the world and want to learn more about how it works.

-• Recognition of limitations: They can also recognize their limitations and admit that they don't know the answers.
+• Recognition of limitations: They can also recognize their limitations and admit they don't know the answers.
 By doing this, they can keep exploring and finding answers.

 • Solitary: Some research suggests that more intelligent people prefer spending time alone.
 Researchers found that spending more time with people led to less overall satisfaction with life.